✨ useFormik Composable

 zodSchemaZodType<T>false-A zod schema for validating the form fields.

-validationSchemaFormikValidationSchema<T>false-A custom validation rules object for validating the form fields.
+validationSchemaFormikValidationSchema<T>false-A custom validation rules object or function for validating the form fields.
+Supports synchronous or asynchronous rules.

 πŸ”— Notes: